xw2519/HLP-Project-2022-Team-8/README-tlp19.md

 #### Other problems

-1. The use of negated coordinates to denote Manual routing as opposed to Autorouting is a very bad implementation choice.
-This can easily be replaced by a simple boolean called `Autorouted` is the new Segment type, allowing the to be simpler, clearer and safer.
+1. The use of negated coordinates to denote Manual routing as opposed to Autorouting in a segment is a very bad implementation choice.
+This can easily be replaced by a simple boolean called `Autorouted` is the new Segment type, allowing the code to be simpler, clearer and safer.

 1. The code only allowed for 7-segment wires.
 This is very restrictive, although it can represent most of the wire shapes.
 The code should be extended to allow for wires with different number of segments.